drtheuns/minor_riet/README.md

 - Check the output of `CMake` to ensure there is `ffmpeg` support.
 - Make and make install: `make && make install`

-Once the build is successful, check in a Python interpreter that you can do `import cv2`.
+Once the build is successful, check in a Python interpreter session that you can do `import cv2`.
 If this is not the case, you might need to manually copy or symlink `cv2.so` to your `python2.7/lib` folder:
 ```bash
 cp /path/to/opencv/build/lib/cv2.so /path/to/virtualenv/lib/python2.7/cv2.so
 OR to symlink: